usnistgov/multicomplex/README.md

 ## Contributing/Getting Help

-If you would like to contribute to ``pymcx`` or report a problem, please open a pull request or submit an issue.
+If you would like to contribute to ``multicomplex`` or report a problem, please open a pull request or submit an issue.
 Especially welcome would be additional tests.

 If you want to discuss or request assistance, please open an issue.